 FECCA Executive Committee

-Joe was elected Chairperson of the Federation of Ethnic Communities' Councils of Australia (FECCA) on 7 November 2013.
-Joe has been involved in advocacy for the rights of minorities throughout all of his adult life.
-During the 1970s and 80s he was involved in promoting the rights of migrant workers.
-From 2001 to 2011 Joe was a member of the Victorian Multicultural Commission.
-Joe has also served as Councillor and Mayor in the former City of Brunswick and as Councillor and Mayor in the City of Moreland.
+Joe Caputo OAM JP was Chairperson of the Federation of Ethnic Communities' Councils of Australia (FECCA) from 2013-2017.
+Joe has been involved in advocacy for the rights of minorities throughout his adult life.
+From 2001 to 2011, he was a member of the Victorian Multicultural Commission.
+Joe has served as Councillor and Mayor in the former City of Brunswick and as Councillor and Mayor in the City of Moreland.
 Joe is an expert in Industrial Relations and holds a Master of Business from RMIT.
-Prior to becoming FECCA Chairperson, Joe served as Chair of the Ethnic Communities Council of Victoria (ECCV) between 2011-2013.
-Joe is still serving as a member of the Executive of the ECCV in the capacity of immediate past Chair.
+Joe served as Chair of the Ethnic Communities Council of Victoria (ECCV) from 2011-2013.

-Mithun has been actively involved with the multicultural community since his early years in Australia and currently serves on board of many community groups.
-Born in India and having spent all his schooling years in the UAE before coming to Australia, he is an ambassador for multiculturalism.
-He was a member of the Ministerial Advisory Council for Multicultural Affairs (MACMA) in 2003-05 and has served as the young FECCA chair from 2005-07.
-At the National Multicultural Festival 2013, he was honoured by the Indian community with an achievement award for his "Outstanding Community work", in recognition of his tireless contributions to the community.
-Mithun has also held key positions in various universities, served on the ANU Academic Board and government consultative bodies in the ACT region.
-He played an active role in developing many postgraduate programmes during the tenure as the PARSA student president at ANU in 2003.
-He was one of the international student ambassadors in 2004 and was instrumental in enriching the student experience in Canberra.
-With a strong passion to serve, Mithun also volunteers at a local radio station in Canberra while professionally he is working as a Project Manager.
+Mithun Alexander is an ambassador for multiculturalism and currently serves on board of many community groups.
+He was a member of the Ministerial Advisory Council for Multicultural Affairs (MACMA) in 2003-05.
+He was honoured by the Indian community with an achievement award for his ‘Outstanding Community work’ in recognition of his tireless contributions to the community at the National Multicultural Festival 2013.
+Mithun has held key positions at various universities and on government consultative bodies in the ACT region.
+Mithun volunteers at a local radio station in Canberra while working as a Project Manager.

 Kevin Kadirgamar is the President of the Multicultural Council of the Northern Territory (MCNT).
-Having lived in the Northern Territory since 2003, he has been involved in a number of youth and community initiatives.
-He is a co-founder and former Chair of Multicultural Youth NT (MyNT), and has served on a number of boards including the Australian Youth Forum, NT Council for Human Rights Education, Australia Day Council, and the Youth Justice Advisory Council.
-He was named People of Australia Ambassador for the Australian Multicultural Council in 2012 and 2013, and as Australian Young Lawyer of the Year 2015 by the Law Council of Australia.
-Kevin co-founded and chairs the Migration Institute of Australia’s NT Chapter and the Junior Lawyers Network of Lawyers Associated Worldwide, an international network of lawyers in mid-tier law firms.
-By profession, Kevin is a Senior Lawyer at one of NT’s leading law firms, Ward Keller, where he practices in migration law.
-Kevin is dedicated to ensuring that Australians of all backgrounds, genders and ages are embraced with a true sense of belonging and are empowered to participate fully in all aspects of our multicultural society.
+He is a co-founder and former Chair of Multicultural Youth NT (MyNT), and has served on a number of boards including the Australian Youth Forum, NT Council for Human Rights Education, Australia Day Council NT, and the Youth Justice Advisory Council.
+He was named People of Australia Ambassador for the Australian Multicultural Council in 2012 and 2013, and Australian Young Lawyer of the Year in 2015.
+Kevin co-founded and chairs the Migration Institute of Australia’s NT Chapter and the Junior Lawyers Network of Lawyers Associated Worldwide.
+Kevin is a Senior Lawyer at Ward Keller where he practices in migration law.

 Miriam L. T. Cocking has over 30 years’ experience working and volunteering in the community sector.
 She is currently the Team Leader of Access and Equity Team with Seniors Information Service and sits on various Boards/Committees.
-Her ongoing service to the SA Community is spiced with challenges to overcome barriers in meeting the needs of CALD communities in the areas of settlement, housing, education, carer’s needs, aged care, health, employment, mental health and women’s issues including domestic violence and overseas qualification.
-She also has experience in the following areas: leadership, mentoring, networking, facilitation, needs analysis and developing practical workable programs.
-She is committed to providing communities with a united voice and passionate about appropriate representation.
+Her ongoing service to the SA Community is dedicated to CALD communities in the areas of settlement, housing, education, carer’s needs, aged care, health, employment, mental health and women’s issues including domestic violence and overseas qualification.
+She has experience in leadership, mentoring, networking, facilitation, needs analysis and developing practical workable programs.

 Jafar Taheri is the Acting Chair of the Multicultural Council of Tasmania.
-Jafar previously studied and worked in the field of Economic Geology in the USA and in Australia, a field he worked in for over thirty years.
-Upon retiring from geology, Jafar completed a degree in counselling and worked as a Lifeline counsellor and crisis support worker for 13 years.
-Jafar is the former President of the Iranian Australian Community Association of Southern Tasmania and is still involved with the group as a representative.
+Jafar previously studied and worked in the field of Economic Geology in the USA and in Australia.
+Jafar also has a degree in counselling and worked as a Lifeline counsellor and crisis support worker for 13 years.
+Jafar is the former President of the Iranian Australian Community Association of Southern Tasmania and still involved with the group as a representative.
 He has extensive experience working with people from culturally, linguistically and religiously diverse backgrounds through his work as a counsellor and with the Multicultural Council of Tasmania.

 Emma has hands-on experience of the humanitarian sector, high-level business and academia.
 She brings to FECCA in-depth knowledge of migration, refugees, multicultural affairs, international and domestic politics and migrant health.